 Reaxys provides information about millions of chemical structures, reactions, and properties.
 It is an important tool for researchers who are synthesizing and characterizing chemical compounds, or searching for data on the physical, chemical, spectral, or toxicological properties of chemical substances.

-You don't have to create an account to use Reaxys, but if you do create an account you can save searches, and access other additional features.
+You don't have to create an account to use Reaxys, but if you do create an account you can save searches and access additional features.
 To create an account or login, click the "Register" or "Login" links at the top right of the Reaxys home screen.

 This is a free site organized by National Institute of Advanced Industrial Science and Technology (AIST) of Japan.
 It includes 6 different types of spectra under a directory of the compounds: an electron impact Mass spectrum (EI-MS), a Fourier transform infrared spectrum (FT-IR), a 1H nuclear magnetic resonance (NMR) spectrum, a 13C NMR spectrum, a laser Raman spectrum, and an electron spin resonance (ESR) spectrum.